slihatim/ine-alumni-backend/CONTRIBUTING.md

 Ensure before all that an `issue` is assigned to you. (issue = a task).
 If not, create one for yourself.

 1. Clone the repo.
-2. Make sure your are on branch `main`, then add a new branch for your feature and checkout to it :
+2. Make sure your are on branch `main`, then add a new branch for your feature and checkout to it (See Branch naming convention below):
     ```bash
-    git checkout -b branch-name
+    git checkout -b <issue-number>-branch-name
     ```
 3. Commit your changes.
 4. Push your branch to the remote repo: